VietnamJC.com Second Page.

 Browser back for previous page.

 Christmas 1968.
-John and Wayne both made it home.
+John Markman [center] and Wayne Shadel [left] both made it home.
 John died a few years ago but Wayne and I still email once in a while.
+I'm always thrilled to hear from him.
+Those men and I shared something no one else can know!
+Something no one should ever have to know it...

 Mike Lomar, standing left, was wounded in action.
 He was hit in the back and leg and I can vividly remember seeing a big V cut out of his thigh about 2 or 3 inches long and probably nearly to the bone.
 I went to visit him in Atlanta after I got home.
 He said he wouldn't be playing any football but was pretty good to go.
 He looked good and it was nice to see him but I haven't heard a word since.
-I wanted to see how he was doing as he was the only man in my squad hurt while I was present in country.
+I wanted to see how he was doing as he was the only man in my squad seriously hurt while I was in country.
 Even so, remembering Vietnam was near the bottom of my interests at that time.
-Him too probably.
-Looking at it through the lens of my whole live makes it better.
+I guess that's why I didn't stay in touch.
+Him too probably!
+Looking back at it through the lens of my whole live makes it better.
 If we served together, I'd love to hear from you. (support@justbibletruth.com)

 Joe Cummings left and Max Worthington.
 Max was wounded in a firefight but recovered to serve out his tour in base camp as mail clerk.
 Still email with him once in a while.